-To operate the step, lift up on the latch bar and the step will drop down.
+To retract refold the double step and lift step assembly up until latch catches and the step in secured.

 WARNING: Once the steps are lowered, press down on them to make sure they are secure in their notches.

-NOTICE: Never travel with step lowered or extended
+Never travel with step lowered or extended